oracle/odpi/doc/src/public_structs/dpiSubscrMessage.rst

 .. member:: dpiErrorInfo \* dpiSubscrMessage.errorInfo

-    Specifies a pointer to a :ref:`dpiErrorInfo` structure.
+    Specifies a pointer to a :ref:`dpiErrorInfo<dpiErrorInfo>` structure.
 This value will be NULL if no error has taken place.
 If this value is not NULL the other members in this structure may not contain valid values.